mate-android-testing/mate-commander/README.md

 The minimal requirements are:

+* You need at least Java 11 and `JAVA_HOME` needs to exported to the `PATH`.
 * You need an Android SDK and an emulator, both come bundled with Android-Studio.
 * You need a bash on Windows, see https://gitforwindows.org/.
 * The binary bash.exe needs to be on the `PATH`.
 * The binary adb.exe needs to be on the `PATH`.
 * `ANDROID_HOME` need to be set and be on the `PATH`.
-* A copy of MATE, see https://gitlab.infosun.fim.uni-passau.de/se2/mate/mate.
+* A copy of MATE, see https://github.com/mate-android-testing/mate.
-* A copy of MATE-Server, see https://gitlab.infosun.fim.uni-passau.de/se2/mate/mate-server.
+* A copy of MATE-Server, see https://github.com/mate-android-testing/mate-server.

 Then, you need to adjust the paths within `buildMATE.sh`, e.g.: